alikiff/datasciencecourse-project/readme.md

 data.final.kum=ddply(data.final,.(subject,activity,activity.name),numcolwise(mean))
 ```
 At the very end we are summarizing over all subject-activity combinations
 and taking the averages over all the numeric measurement variables.
-Thats how we create the final, tidy dataset
+Thats how we create the final, tidy dataset.